The First Promise of Hope in the Bible

 Today, prayerfully consider the character of God revealed in Genesis 3.

-To study: (Always make sure to read the immediate context of the given passage.)
+To study: (Make sure to read the context of each passage.)

 Read and study Romans 16:19-20.
 Notice how Paul alluded to the Genesis 3:15 promise and guaranteed its fulfillment.